| |

 consumption taxes even further-to around 12 percent-without affecting

+its revenues.
 Last, state governments must work to reduce their budget deficits.
 The

 central government has pledged to cut its deficit to 3 percent of GDP